-Dr. Vickie Murdoch has been with Faithful Friends Animal Clinic (formerly Animal Clinic) for27 years.
+Dr. Vickie Murdoch has been with the Animal Clinic for 27 years.
 She was born and raised in the Willamette Valley and was in Oregon State University’s third graduating class.
 (Of ’85.)
 She has been blissfully wed to her husband Jim for 39 years in October.

 Vickie took Colorado State’s Acupuncture course in 2008, motivated by the profound relief acupuncture provided dogs with intervertebral disc pain when pharmaceuticals were not fully effective.
 Acupuncture remains a small but rewarding part of her practice.

 What Vickie likes best about the clinic she has devoted almost all of her professional life to is the sense of caring that dominates everything they do.
 From receptionist to kennel helper, the staff is driven by the need to give the best care possible to every pet in their charge.

 Dr. Steven Hiett is a 1991 graduate of Washington State University.
 Along with his wife, Dr. Kim Stender, he has worked with both large and small animals in Southern Oregon, the Sierra Nevada foothills of California, and the country of Cambodia prior to their move to the Lebanon/Sweet Home area in 2005.
 They have two high school children (Jakob & Dana) who add a lot of spice to life, and if that is not enough they have an assortment of goats, horses, dogs, cats, ducks, pigeons, and a rabbit.
 In addition to enjoying the medical and surgical aspects of making pets healthy, Dr. Hiett also serves on the Board of Advisors for the organization Christian Veterinary Mission; facilitating veterinarians and veterinary students to integrate their faith, passion, and profession in a variety of settings both in the United States and internationally.
 (If interested follow the link to http://cvmusa.org